SulmanK/concept_visualizer/docs/frontend/components/ui/Button.md

 ## Overview

-This component wraps Material-UI's Button component with consistent styling, variants, and accessibility features.
-It simplifies implementing buttons with a consistent look and feel across the application.
+This component is a custom Tailwind CSS-based button with consistent styling, variants, and accessibility features.
+It simplifies implementing buttons with a consistent look and feel across the application, including hover animations and reduced motion support.

 ## Usage